 The University of San Francisco (USF) is a private, Jesuit institution, and the USF Law Library is a private research library for the University of San Francisco.
 This policy defines the research services law librarians at the USF Law Library will provide to its user groups.
 This policy also defines circumstances in which research services may be limited or refused.
 Please refer to the Law Library’s Access Policy for more detail about who is permitted to access the Law Library.

 Current USF students, faculty, and staff have first priority to use Law Library facilities, resources, and services, including legal research assistance.
 The USF Law Library provides research service to support to the fullest extent possible the research needs of current USF, students, faculty, and staff.

-The Law Library will provide legal research assistance to USF Law alumni, non-alumni attorneys who have been permitted to use the Law Library by the Director of the Law Library (the “Director”), and law students from other ABA-accredited law schools if possible given the constraints of time, budget, and staffing.
+The Law Library will provide legal research assistance to USF Law alumni and law students from other ABA-accredited law schools if possible given the constraints of time, budget, and staffing.
 The Law Library will provide assistance to members of the public with the use of government documents in accordance with the regulations regarding the California and Federal depository programs.